debomatic/debomatic/docs/index.rst

  This option indicates the number of seconds between two consecutive checks for new packages or commands to process.
-This option is only useful if inotify support is disabled or is not available.
+This option is only useful if inotify support is disabled, or is not available.

  ``sleep`` takes an integer as parameter.